Research & Best Practices

 • Depreciation accounting can become quite complicated — and costly — for equipment that does not reach its useful life span.
 For this reason, it is a good idea to engage in good preventive and predictive maintenance practices to help ensure you get the full value of equipment.

 • Proper maintenance can extend equipment service life far beyond that of IRS estimates.
-Be sure to factor in your in-house processes, expectations and history when calculating depreciation in this regard.
+Be sure to factor in your in-house processes, expectations and history when calculating depreciation of equipment.

 With this information at hand, you now have an understanding of the importance of depreciation — from an accounting standpoint as well as a maintenance perspective — and can make informed decisions based on the intersection of the two.

-ATS offers a range of maintenance and factory automation integration services that can help you meet and, when necessary, exceed the useful life of equipment.
+ATS offers a range of maintenance, factory automation integration and industrial asset management services that can help you meet and, when necessary, exceed the useful life of equipment.
 We also offer expertise to guide you through depreciation planning.
 For more information, contact us.

 Let’s Talk